 Even though we trust this online service, but there are certain drawbacks which might restrict its usage to a limited group of people.
 Let us check the primary disadvantages of SBI’s NEFT service.

 Slightly Technical –If we try to spot, then one of the major drawbacks of NEFT transfer in India is the highly technical process of funds transfer which might not be successfully operated for everyone.
-A person with little knowledge of computer or the internet might face problem to access an internet banking account.
+A person with little knowledge of computers or the internet might face problems accessing an internet banking account

-Threats Involved with Online Payments –Although most banks in India do implement proper steps to secure a NEFT transaction, there are possibilities that your private information might get leaked to a hacker if you’re accessing an unsecured browser.
+Threats Involved with Online Payments –Although most banks in India do implement proper steps to secure an NEFT transaction, there are possibilities that your private information might get leaked to a hacker if you’re accessing an unsecured browser

 SBI NEFT FAQs

-If a NEFT fund transaction is not credited to a beneficiary account, does the money gets back to the Remitter?
+Q. If an NEFT fund transaction is not credited to a beneficiary account, does the money gets back to the Remitter?